Better Automatic Program Repair by Using Bug Reports and Tests Together: Evaluation

 \subsubsection{APR Tools Evaluated}

-Our study does not develop a new APR tool, but instead uses state-of-the-art APR tools that: (1)~are applicable to general defects, rather than specialized, (2)~use a variety of repair approaches, (3)~have varied sensitivity to FL~\cite{Liu21}, and (4)~have implementations available for reuse so that they can be customized to take precomputed FL results.
-Based on these criteria, we select three APR tools: Arja~\cite{Yuan20}, SequenceR~\cite{Chen19}, and SimFix~\cite{Jiang18}, that use genetic-programming-\cite{Koza92}, neural-machine-translation-\cite{Tufano19}, and fix-pattern-mining-based~\cite{Liu19issta} repair approaches, respectively.
-Arja is the most FL-sensitive~($Sen = 66.9\%$) general purpose APR tool, while SimFix is the second least~($Sen = 29.5\%$) of the 11~APR tools evaluated for FL sensitivity~\cite{Liu21}.
-SequenceR~($Sen = 39.5\%$) lies in between.
-Although there are more effective APR tools (e.g., CURE~\cite{Jiang21}) than SequenceR, which is only applicable to single-line-edit defects, SequenceR's implementation is freely available.
+Instead of developing a new APR tool or arbitrarily selecting tools from state-of-the-art, we select Arja~\cite{Yuan20} and SimFix~\cite{Jiang18} that are the most~($\mathit{Sen} = 66.9\%$) and least~($\mathit{Sen} = 29.5\%$) FL-sensitive general purpose repair tools out of the 11~APR tools evaluated in a recent study~\cite{Liu21} for their FL sensitivity.
+We select a third tool, SequenceR~\cite{Chen19}, which uses fundamentally different repair approach than Arja and SimFix, and whose FL-sensitivity~($\mathit{Sen} = 39.5\%$) lies between Arja and SimFix.
+Our tool selection criteria require that tools apply to general defects, rather than specialized, and have public implementations available so that they can be customized to take precomputed FL results.
+Arja, SequenceR, and SimFix use genetic-programming-\cite{Koza92}, neural-machine-translation-\cite{Tufano19}, and fix-pattern-mining-based~\cite{Liu19issta} repair approaches, respectively.
+Although there are more effective learning-based APR tools (e.g., CURE~\cite{Jiang21}) than SequenceR, which is only applicable to single-line-edit defects, we use SequenceR because its implementation is public and can be customized.

-Using the dataset described next in Section~\ref{sec:apr_dataset}, we use Arja and SimFix to repair 689~single-file-edit defects and SequenceR to repair 129~single-line-edit defects using SBFL, \irflname, and \sbir for FL.
+Using the dataset described next (Section~\ref{sec:apr_dataset}), we use Arja and SimFix to repair 689~single-file-edit defects and SequenceR to repair 129~single-line-edit defects using SBFL, \irflname, and \sbir for FL.
 We use the developer-written tests to validate the produced patches.
-The original Arja evaluation~\cite{Yuan20} used at most 40~suspicious statements that had a suspiciousness score higher than 0.1 to repair a defect.
-The original SequenceR evaluation~\cite{Chen19} used (manually created) perfect FL and top-10 suspicious statements to repair a defect.
-The original SimFix evaluation~\cite{Jiang18} does not specify the number of suspicious statements it used, but its implementation~\cite{SimFix} uses top-200 suspicious statements.
-To fairly evaluate SimFix with respect to all three FL techniques, we limit it to use 100 suspicious statements.
-We do not otherwise modify these implementations except customizing them to use our precomputed FL results.
-We specify a timeout of $24$~hours per FL technique for each repair attempt to ensure that repair tools can try out all suspicious statements.
-Note that the focus of this study is repair performance (how many defects can be correctly repaired) and not repair efficiency (how quickly defects can be repaired).
+As \sbir's ranked lists contain at most 100 suspicious statements, to fairly evaluate repair tools with respect to all three FL techniques, we limit repair tools to use top-100 suspicious program statements obtained by the three FL techniques.
+The original SequenceR evaluation~\cite{Chen19} used (manually created) perfect FL and top-10 statements to repair a defect.
+We do the same for SequenceR.
+We do not otherwise modify the implementations of the three repair tools except customizing them to use our precomputed FL results.